Teff: Patent and bio-piracy

 In 2003, a Dutch company, Health and Performance Food International (HPFI), paired with the Ethiopian Institute of Biodiversity Conservation to introduce teff to European markets.
 The agreement was for Ethiopia to provide HPFI with a dozen strains of teff to market globally, and the two entities would split the proceeds.
 HPFI's CEO, Jans Roosjen, took out two patents on teff in 2003 and 2007, claiming that his way of milling and storing the flour was unique.
 HPFI went bankrupt in 2009, allowing Roosjen to utilize those patents and the marketing rights for the grain while being freed from the original agreement with Ethiopia.
 Ethiopia only received 4,000 euros over five years of collaboration.
 Roosjen sued a Dutch bakery company, Bakels, for patent infringement through selling teff baked goods.
 The Dutch patent office declared the patent void, stating that the methods used to bake and mix flours were "general professional knowledge".
 Teff is inherent to Ethiopia's national culture and identity.
 The government of Ethiopia has expressed intent to hold Roosjen accountable under patent law, and to regain ownership over international markets of its most important food.

+Allergy

+There is a documented case of a 29-year-old employee at an organic food production facility who was confirmed to be hypersensitive to teff.
+The allergy developed through oral exposure during routine product sampling (cereal and bread made from teff flour) at the workplace.
+Within 5 minutes of exposure to the allergen, symptoms such as a burning sensation in the mouth, tongue swelling, and swallowing difficulties appeared.
+The man described was also found to have an isolated allergy to milk thistle, as well as an allergy to wasp venom and certain raw fruits and vegetables.
+Given the growing popularity of teff as a substitute for traditional grains in a gluten-free diet, it can be assumed that hypersensitivity to this plant will be diagnosed more and more frequently.